thaliaarchi/omniwsa/docs/dialects/palaiologos.md

 ### Labels

-Labels are assigned, starting from 1, in order from the most references.
-The sort algorithm used (`qsort`) is unstable, so the order of labels with equal number of references is undefined.
+Labels are assigned, starting from 0, in order from the most references.
+Ties are broken by the earlier first occurrence.

 A label defined multiple times is an error.
 A label defined, but never used, is not emitted.

-Labels may be used in place of an integer arguments and are resolved just as labels used as label arguments.
-Likewise, integer literals may be used in place of label arguments.
-Since labels can only be defined with label syntax, integers cannot usefully reference them.
-Since labels without a definition yield an error, they cannot be easily used as automatically assigned variables.

-Label arguments are emitted with no sign, but labels used as integer arguments are emitted with a S (positive) sign.
-Integers used as label arguments are not emitted with a sign and negative integers cause an infinite loop.
+Label arguments are emitted with no sign.

 ## Notes

 - The assembler is run with `./wsi --masm <file>`.
 - Byte–oriented.
-- NUL does not truncate the file and is just an invalid char.
+- Integers have a precision of `int32_t` and values outside this range yield a parse error.
+- Mnemonics do not need to be followed by spaces, so, e.g., `repdrop5` is valid.
 - A binary number takes precedence over a decimal number juxtaposed with `b`.
-- Integers have a precision of `int32_t`.
-They are parsed without the sign, then negated.
-Integers between -2147483647 and 2147483647 (2^31-1), inclusive, work correctly; outside that, they wrap with twos complement.

-## Bugs in the assembler

-- Mnemonics do not need to be followed by spaces, so, e.g., `repdrop5` is valid.
-- Line comments consume a line feed, so an `lf` token is not emitted after.
-  Thus, line comments can appear, e.g., between arguments, and cannot be on the last line if it is not terminated with LF.
-- LF and `/` instruction separators cannot be mixed.
-The parser should repeat the LF token as LF* and LF+, instead of LF? and LF.
-  - Consecutive LFs are allowed only without tokens between, including spaces or line comments.
-Thus, blank lines with spaces or line comments produce errors.
-  - Except for the first line, `/` may not start a line, and except for the last line if there is no final LF, `/` may not end a line.
-Consecutive `/` are allowed only without tokens between, including spaces.
-- Char token `'\'` is parsed as `'\''`.
 - String tokens are unused in the parser.
-- Integer, char, and label tokens are interchangeable, but not useful in the incorrect places.
-- Out-of-range integer parse errors are not reported.
-- `push 2147483648` (2^31) and `push -2147483648` (-2^31) both parse as
-  -2147483648, which is its own negation.
-This causes the first loop in `asm_gen.c:numeral` to loop infinitely, because the sign is extended on right shift.
-- Negative integer literals used as a label argument cause the first loop in `asm_gen.c:unumeral` to similarly loop infinitely.
+- NUL does not truncate the file and is just an invalid char.